March 16 – 19, 2026

 time iconMarch 18, 2026 09:00 am

-TED Talk-style Plenary - Quality is the Tie that Binds: Key Learning Threads from Six Proven Models of Care
+TED Talk-style Plenary - Quality is the Tie that Binds: Key Learning Threads from Seven Proven Models of Care

 speaker headshot Lisa Martin, PhD